exchai93-zz/C.V./README.md

 #### University of Bristol (September 2013 - May 2016)
 - Geography (BSc), 2:1
 - **Dissertation:** *An investigation into British Chinese Identity in the context of the Chinese restaurant; critical exploration of British Chinese Food Culture and Chinese Diaspora*
-- **Units studied:** Political Economy, Biopolitics, Geographies of Food, Statistics
+- **Final year units studied:** Advanced Topics in Critical Political Economy, Colonial and Postcolonial Geographies, Geographies of Food, Geographies of the Anthropocene, Spatial Modelling
 - **Extra Curricular:** *Event Director, FUZE 2016*
 - Bristol University's FUZE is UK's largest student run charity fashion, music and dance event
 - Worked alongside one other event director to manage and curate design ideas to implement the theme 'Wonderland'.